 Turkishost provides 24/7 technical support via telephone, live chat, WhatsApp, or email.
 Unfortunately, live chat was unavailable when I wanted to try it, and my offline message went unanswered.

-Apart from a few short FAQ sections on some of the service pages, self-support resources seem to be in short supply.
+Apart from a few short FAQ sections on some of the service pages, it appears that self-support resources are lacking.